LukeGrahamLandry/franca/devlog.md

 but this time in add_type_inner. setting all_zeros for `{}` in struct_initializer1 saves 2 seconds.
 and that's still with generating the most unserious 60000 instruction function for that zero init in test_basic_initialize_not_called.

+trying to compile the lua interpreter.

+- TODO: my line numbers are off!
+- hide_stack can miss a token if it only expands to 1
+- gen_addr of ND_CAST for prefix --
+- cast enum to long was confused because i was saying TY_ENUM was U64 but Kw,
+- iter_auxlax symbol not found but it is getting added to refs and emitted. ah! it's a real backend bug! suspend for inlining checks instructions but not phis so it missed `lax ? iter_auxlax : iter_auxstrict`

 ## (Feb 16)

 - instead of tracking hidesets on each token, just keep a stack of active macro expansions.